Rupangkan/patient-tracker/README.md

 # patient-tracker
-Simple Java App for tracking patient information with Swing
+Java Mini Project for tracking patient information with Swing without the use of a database.